webphil/PraxisseminarSS18_OBS_PLUGIN/README.md

   - Streaming the test subjects screen to the tester
   - Recording the screen for later reviewing of the footage
-  - Realtime taskmodelling
+  - Realtime task modelling
-  - Recording of mouse and keyevents
+  - Recording of mouse and key events
   - Recording the subject during the test
   - Adding time-sensitive annotations during recording
-  - Communicating with the testsubject by chat
+  - Communicating with the test subject by chat